 According to the legislation, elected members must in aggregate reflect the savings bank's customer structure and other stakeholder groups and its role in society.
 At savings banks that have issued transferable ECs, at least one-fifth and not more than two-fifths of the members of the supervisory board must be elected by the EC holders.
-The supervisory board approves the Group's accounts, authorises the board of directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the Bank's board of directors, control committee and election committee.
-The supervisory board also fixes the remuneration for the above bodies.
-The members of the board of directors, the group CEO, the control committee and the auditor are summoned to meetings of the Bank's supervisory board.
+The supervisory board approves the Group's accounts, authorises the board of directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the bank's board of directors, control committee and election committee.
+The supervisory board also decides the remuneration for the above bodies.
+The members of the board of directors, group CEO, control committee and auditor are summoned to meetings of the bank's supervisory board.
 They may participate in the proceedings but are not entitled to vote.
-The supervisory board chair presides over the meeting, or in the latter's absence, the deputy chair.
+The supervisory board chair presides over the meeting or, in the latter's absence, the deputy chair.

-Notice of meetings of the supervisory board is sent to its members and is available on the Bank's website at least 21 days ahead of the meeting.
+Notice of meetings of the supervisory board is sent to its members and available on the bank's website at least 21 days prior to the meeting.
 The intention is that proposals for resolutions and case documents that are dispatched should be sufficiently detailed and comprehensive to enable the members of the supervisory board to take a position on the matters to be considered.
-Minutes of the meetings of the supervisory board are also available on the Bank's website.
+Minutes of the meetings of the supervisory board are also available on the bank's website.

-Each year an election meeting is held for the EC holders where representatives are elected to the supervisory board and information is given about the Group's financial situation.
+Each year one election meeting is held for the EC holders where representatives are elected to the supervisory board and information is given about the Group's financial situation.
+In addition, members of the election committee for EC holders' election of supervisory board members are elected.
 Each equity certificate confers one voting right.
 All EC holders may attend the meeting, and proxy voting is permitted.